Mixture of Experts Made Personalized: Federated Prompt Learning for Vision-Language Models: Related work

 \textbf{Federated prompt learning for pre-trained models.} Prompt learning for pre-trained models combines models' generalization capabilities and prompt learning's flexibility in adapting these models to downstream tasks.
 As a fundamental work for this combination, \ct{CoOp} \citep{zhou2022learning} models a prompt's context words with learnable vectors in CLIP.
 Such a combination has quickly drawn the attention of the FL community.
 For instance, \ct{PromptFL} \citep{guo2023promptfl} does a \ct{FedAvg} \citep{mcmahan2017communication} style global aggregation over the locally updated prompts.
-Building upon this, \ct{FedPR} \citep{feng2023learning} learns federated visual prompts for MRI reconstruction, while \ct{Fed-DPT} \citep{su2022cross} applies both visual and textual prompt tuning to facilitate domain adaptation over decentralized data. \ct{pFedprompt} \citep{guo2023pfedprompt} integrating global consensus prompt and local attention over stored few-shot data for each client. \ct{FedOTP} \citep{li2024global} and \ct{FedPGP} \citep{cui2024harmonizing} employ Optimal Transport and prompt-wise contrastive loss, respectively, between global and local prompts, capturing diverse category traits on a per-client basis.
-However, these methods habitually adhere to the restriction for locally learned prompts from inter-client sharing before aggregation.
-For full-sized models, this inter-client sharing is evidently prohibitive, as it introduces $O(N^2 \cdot M)$ communication cost per round if each of the $N$ models with size $M$ are shared to $N$ clients \citep{luo2022adapt,luo2023pgfed}.
-For the prompt, however, $M$ can be orders of magnitude smaller (see \cref{fig:param-pipeline}), which substantially lowers the communication cost and frees federated prompt learning from this ill-suited restriction.
+Building upon this, \ct{FedPR} \citep{feng2023learning} learns federated visual prompts for MRI reconstruction, while \ct{Fed-DPT} \citep{su2022cross} applies both visual and textual prompt tuning to facilitate domain adaptation over decentralized data. \ct{pFedprompt} \citep{guo2023pfedprompt} integrating global consensus prompt and local attention over stored few-shot data for each client. \ct{FedOTP} \citep{li2024global} and \ct{FedPGP} \citep{cui2024harmonizing} employ Optimal Transport and prompt-wise contrastive loss, respectively, between global and local prompts, capturing diverse category traits on a per-client basis. \citet{pan2024federated} presents a theoretical analysis framework for prompt-based federated learning of vision-language models.
+However, these approaches habitually adhere to the paradigm where locally learned prompts are not allowed for inter-client sharing before aggregation.
+While sharing full models between clients would be impractical due to the massive communication costs -- $O(N^2 \cdot M)$ per round when $N$ models of size $M$ are distributed to $N$ clients \citep{luo2022adapt,luo2023pgfed} -- sharing prompts is a different scenario.
+Since prompts are orders of magnitude smaller than full models (as shown in \cref{fig:param-pipeline}), the communication overhead becomes much more affordable.
+This makes it feasible for the inter-client sharing of pre-aggregated prompts under federated settings.